-The Fund seeks to generate income and long-term capital growth.
-The Fund can invests, through securities of other investment funds, in a combination of equity and fixed income securities of companies located anywhere in the world.
-The Fund pursues a flexible approach where allocations between asset classes are based on economic conditions and assessment of relative valuations.
-The Fund's asset class weightings generally are between 50% to 70% in equity securities and 30% to 50% in fixed-income securities.
+The Fund seeks to provide investors with a balance of income and long-term capital appreciation by investing either directly, or through securities of other investment funds, in equity and fixed-income securities of a variety of Canadian, U.S., and international issuers.
+The Fund's asset class weightings will generally be 50% to 70% in equity securities and 30% to 50% in fixed-income securities.
+The Fund seeks to benefit from an allocation to a concentrated underlying U.S. Equity fund.